 As the literature moved from China to Okinawa it became the most influential book in regard to the creation of Karate.
 For any martial artist, especially a Karate practitioner this is a must read book.

 I believe the first serious martial arts literature I read when I was younger.
 Bruce is obviously an iconic figure whose legend seems to grow decades after his death.
 He was a pioneer in his thoughts and questioning of some long-standing traditions.
 Before MMA and most of the public viewed martial arts as high flying kicks and what they saw on TV, Bruce was searching for what was real.

 This book is a collection of notes and thoughts from Bruce on his philosophy surrounding martial art techniques and strategy.

 Perhaps the most important book for the individual soldier, Musashi’s defining literature needs to be studied by every martial artist.
 Musashi states, his writings are absorbed, not read or learned.
 No martial artist should be without this book.
-The Book of Five Rings I consider mandatory reading as a martial artist.
+Consequently, The Book of Five Rings I consider mandatory reading as a martial artist.

 I previously did a detailed review on this book you can read here.
 This was last on my list of the five most important martial arts books on Amazon.
-I personally feel this is the most important book a martial artist can own, read, and absorb.
+In addition, I personally feel this is the most important book a martial artist can own, read, and absorb.